Volunteering at KASP: what are the options?

 Volunteering for us is very easy!

-Weather it is to undertake your counselling placement here at Kasp or to volunteer your time and expertise for us, the only thing you have to do is to get in touch!
+Weather it is to undertake your counselling placement here at Kasp or to volunteer your time and counselling expertise for us, or to befriend, the only thing you have to do is to get in touch!
 As simple as that 🙂

-Once you contact us we will ask you to fill in an application form and come for a wee informal interview with the volunteer coordinator, the manager and possibly some other members of the staff.
+Once you contact us we will ask you to fill in an application form and come for a wee informal interview with one of the coordinator, the manager and possibly some other members of the staff.

 This would be so we have the chance to meet each other.
 You will be able to find out more about the organization, its people and the work we do and we will have the chance to find out more about you, your goals and your motivations for volunteering for us.